JHodgkins/MSP3-Movie2Archive/README.md

 ### Structure of pages
 The website application uses a mobile first approach with the page having a maximum width of 1140px which centre aligns at higher resolutions these constraints were used to maintain the user’s focus, attention and aid sight lines.

+### Header section
+The application follows a universal approach which comprises of a left aligned logo for Mobile through to Desktop.
+To the right is the applications main navigation, which is responsive, and full text links remain right aligned until tablet size and below where it will collapse to a right aligned Hamburger menu (toggle button).
+On devices tablet and below the user will be able to expand/collapse this menu using the menu toggle button to access all available menu items dependant on logged in status.